 - Social (interpersonal): You prefer to learn in groups or with other people.

-- Solitary (Intrapersonal): You prefer to work alone and use self-study.”2
+- Solitary (Intrapersonal): You prefer to work alone and use self-study.”

 I wanted to narrow my focus, so I took a test to help me determine what learning style(s) is best for me.
-This online test is easy and helps takers understand how they learn best: Memletics Learning Styles Questionnaire
+This test is easy and helps takers understand how they learn best (based on the Memletics Learning Styles Questionnaire):

-I’m not surprised to see my score was highest for verbal learning, now that I think about it.
-After all, when I can work things out by speaking out loud, or explaining it to someone else, it sticks with me.
+As it turns out, my score was highest for verbal learning.
+I’m not surprised about it because when I can work things out by speaking out loud, or explaining it to someone else, it sticks with me.

 Using the Right Style Makes Your Learning More Efficient